Tampa Paternity Lawyer Ready to Help You

 Your paternity attorney help you fill out the proper paperwork to obtain a legal action for testing and help you arrange court approved paternity testing.

-Mindi Lasley, P.A. has worked with many families to help them establish paternity and is able to provide you with the expertise and resources needed to ensure that the process of paternity testing goes as smoothly as possible.
+Tampa Family & Divorce Lawyer Mindi Lasley has worked with many families to help them establish paternity and is able to provide you with the expertise and resources needed to ensure that the process of paternity testing goes as smoothly as possible.

 Paternity Attorney Lasley is well-versed in Florida family law and can provide you legal support after testing in the event that you wish to pursue child support or legal rights to the child.

-Contact Mindi Lasley, P.A. today to discuss your legal needs and to learn more about how to achieve court approved paternity results as quickly and easily as possible.
+Contact Mindi Lasley today to discuss your legal needs and to learn more about how to achieve court approved paternity results as quickly and easily as possible.
 Call now at (813) 873-9047.